astrohart/MFR/MFR.GUI.Models.Constants/README.md

 ##### Summary

-Looks up a localized string similar to Replace in Files.
+Looks up a localized string similar to Replace In Files.

 <a name='P-MFR-GUI-Models-Constants-Properties-Resources-ResourceManager'></a>
 ### ResourceManager `property`